Why It Works

-Adjust oven rack to middle position and preheat oven to 375°F. Line rimmed baking sheet with parchment paper.
+Adjust oven rack to middle position and preheat oven to 375°F (190°C).
+Line rimmed baking sheet with parchment paper.

-In bowl of standing mixer fitted with paddle attachment, mix marzipan, almonds, and sugar on low speed until combined (mixture may appear dry).
+In the bowl of a stand mixer fitted with paddle attachment, mix marzipan, ground almonds, and sugar on low speed until combined (mixture may appear dry).
 Mix in egg white and almond extract until combined.

 Place sliced almonds in shallow dish and lightly crush with hands.
 Divide dough into 12 equal portions (about 1 rounded tablespoon each).
 Working one at time, roll each ball into almonds as you shape it into 4 1/2-inch ropes with blunt ends.
 Shape rope into U shape and place on prepared baking sheet.
 Continue with remaining balls of dough, evenly spacing apart from each other.